MicrosoftDocs/learn/learn-pr/wwl-data-ai/build-language-understanding-model/includes/2-understand-resources-for-building.md

 One way to build your model is through the REST API.
 The pattern would be to create your project, import data, train, deploy, then use your model.

-This is done asynchronously; you'll need to submit a request to the appropriate URI for each step, and then send another request to get the status of that job.
+These tasks are done asynchronously; you'll need to submit a request to the appropriate URI for each step, and then send another request to get the status of that job.

 For example, if you want to deploy a model for a conversational language understanding project, you'd submit the deployment job, and then check on the deployment job status.